neel-dabhi/GitFolio/README.md

 $ npm run start
 ```

+## You may also like...

+- [Fire Blog](https://github.com/neelkanthjdabhi/Fire-Blog) - A Photo Blogging app, backed by firebase
+- [Directly](https://github.com/neelkanthjdabhi/Directly) - App that allows you to create shortcuts for everything.

 ## :memo: License
 This project is under the MIT license.
 See the [LICENSE](https://github.com/neelkanthjdabhi/GitFolio/blob/master/LICENSE) for more information.

 ---

-Made with ♥ by Neelkanth Dabhi 👋🏼 [Get in touch!](https://www.linkedin.com/in/neelkanthjdabhi/)
+Made with ❤️ by Neelkanth Dabhi 👋🏼 [Get in touch!](https://www.linkedin.com/in/neelkanthjdabhi/)

 [nodejs]: https://nodejs.org/
 [npm]: https://yarnpkg.com/